Labor Secretary Nominee Perez Flouts Labor, Immigration Laws

 Black Panther voter intimidation in Philadelphia.
 Of all "projects" of Thomas Perez, this one arguably ranks as the most egregious.
-On November 4, 2008, Election Day, video footage was released to various news outlets clearly showing members of a paramilitary group, the New Black Panther Party (NBPP), standing in front of the entrance to a local polling station in north Philadelphia in semi-military uniforms menacingly staring at people who might enter the premises.
+On November 4, 2008, Election Day, video footage was released to various news outlets clearly showing members of a paramilitary group, the New Black Panther Party (NBPP), standing in front of the entrance to a local polling station in north Philadelphia in semi-military uniforms menacingly accosting white people likely to enter the premises.
 The NBPP claimed their members were there to provide "security."
-That's pure baloney.
-According to one eyewitness, one of the party members, King Samir Shabazz, carried a billy club and pointed it at white voters as he and another man shouted racial epithets such as "white devil" and "You're about to be ruled by the black man, cracker."
+Yet according to one eyewitness, one of the party members, King Samir Shabazz, carried a billy club and pointed it at white voters as he and another man shouted epithets such as "white devil" and "You're about to be ruled by the black man, cracker."
 On January 6, 2009, with President Obama's inauguration less than two weeks away, Justice Department prosecutors filed a civil suit against the party itself and three leading members, Malik Zulu Shabazz, King Samir Shabazz and Jerry Jackson.
-Yet despite apparently damning footage and extensive testimony, Obama Attorney General Eric Holder in May 2009, with a minimum of publicity, narrowed the charges against King Shabazz and dropped them against Jackson and NBPP.
+Yet despite the apparently damning footage and testimony, Obama Attorney General Eric Holder in May 2009, with a minimum of publicity, narrowed the charges against King Shabazz and dropped them entirely against Jackson and NBPP.

-As it turned out, Thomas Perez had more than a little to do with the dropping of the charges and the subsequent cover-up.
-In June 2009, the Justice Department effectively abandoned its case.
-The U.S. Commission on Civil Rights launched an inquiry into the department's decision.
-The department, from Holder on down, proved uncooperative.
-In December of that year - Perez had assumed office two months earlier in October - the commission subpoenaed J. Christian Adams and Christopher Coates, respectively, the trial attorney and lead attorney in the prosecution, to testify as to why the case had been dismissed.
-The Justice Department intervened, telling Adams and Coates not to comply, rationalizing that the authority to prosecute law with the department, not the Civil Rights Commission.
-Later month, Perez transferred Coates to the U.S. Attorney's Office in South Carolina.
-Perez subsequently disallowed Coates from testifying before the commission, stating that his being in South Carolina caused him to not be "the appropriate witness to testify regarding current [Civil Rights] Division policies" - talk about a self-fulfilling prophecy!
+As it turned out, Thomas Perez, who assumed his post in October 2009, had more than a little to do with the cover-up after the case was dropped.
+Back in June, after the Justice Department had abandoned its case, the U.S. Commission on Civil Rights launched an inquiry into the department's decision.
+But the department, from Holder on down, proved highly uncooperative.
+In December 2009, with Perez now in office, the commission subpoenaed J. Christian Adams and Christopher Coates, respectively, the trial attorney and lead attorney in the prosecution, to testify as to why the case had been dismissed.
+Suddenly, the Justice Department intervened, telling Adams and Coates not to testify.
+The department rationalized that the authority to prosecute lay with the department, and not with the Civil Rights Commission.
+Each stepped down.
+Perez transferred Coates to the U.S. Attorney's Office in South Carolina and disallowed him from testifying before the commission.
+His reason: Coates' presence in South Carolina rendered him an inappropriate witness to testify.
+Does the term "self-fulfilling prophecy" come to mind?

 Adams, at least, did get to testify.
 He stated, bluntly: "I was told by voting section management that cases are not going to be brought against black defendants on [behalf] of white victims."
 He also stated that lawyers who recommended narrowing the case had not even read the applicable documents and that his own supervisors had instructed him and other lawyers in the voting section not to bring cases against minority offenders.
 Rebutting the claim that the Philadelphia incident was "isolated," Adams said: "To the contrary, the Black Panthers in October 2008 announced a nationwide deployment for the election.
 We had indications that polling-place thugs were deployed elsewhere, not only in November 2008, but also during the Democratic primaries, where they targeted white Hillary Rodham Clinton supporters."
 Astonishingly, Perez stated there was insufficient evidence to warrant further investigation.
 In effect, Perez used his office as cover for club-wielding black street thugs in the service of vote suppression.
 A lengthy report (see pdf) released this month by the Justice Department's Office of the Inspector General reveals just how demoralizing and polarizing an influence Perez and his allies have been on the department's voting rights section.

-Taken as a whole, these summaries point to Thomas Perez as unfit to become the nation's next labor secretary.
-His vision is deeply anti-American, and though a lawyer, he has shown a predilection, time and again, to throw rule of law out the window.
-The case against him is more than simply convincing; it is overwhelming.
+Any one of these cases point to Thomas Perez as unfit to become the nation's next labor secretary.
+His vision is deeply anti-American, and though a lawyer, he has shown a predilection, time and again, to ignore rule of law, if not to break the law outright.
+The case against him is more than convincing; it is overwhelming.
 Organized labor, not unexpectedly, supports him.
 "The AFL-CIO believes Perez would bring the skills and passion working people need to an important agency," said Jeff Hauser, a spokesman for the Washington, D.C.-based labor federation.
 If that's so, then it's a highly misguided set of skills and passions.
 Far from being a "consensus builder," as President Obama rhapsodized today, he's an anti-white ethnic politician of an extreme sort.
-His interest in labor law and policy would seem to extend no further than creating opportunities to go to bat for uncountable "victims" of white America.
+His interest in labor law and policy appears to extend no further than compensating the uncountable "victims" of white America.

 At least a few Republicans find Perez's track record troubling.
 Sen. Jeff Sessions, R-Ala., a member of the Senate Judiciary Committee, is one of them.
 He explains his opposition this way: "This is an unfortunate and needlessly divisive nomination.
 The top priority of the secretary of labor should be to create jobs and higher wages for American workers.
 But Mr. Perez has aggressively sought ways to allow the hiring of more illegal workers.
 Mr. Perez has also had a controversial tenure at the Department of Justice where he has demonstrated a fundamental political approach to the law."
 Perez's views on illegal immigration, added Sen. Sessions, "are far outside the mainstream."
 Sen. Charles Grassley, R-Iowa, Ranking Republican on the Senate Judiciary Committee, also has problems with the nominee.
 Speaking about his role in the St. Paul case, he said, "I shudder to think how whistle-blowers will be treated in the Labor Department if this quid pro quo with St. Paul is any indication of Mr. Perez's approach to this important area of law."